ShorelineCrypto/nengcoin/doc/build-unix.md

     sudo ldconfig
 ```

-* (3) Re-run either QT or command line Ubuntu 16.04 files, all should work in Ubuntu 18.04
+* (3) Re-run either QT or command line Ubuntu 16.04 files, all should work in Ubuntu 18.04, tested to be good on arm64 cloud vps

 # Debian Wheezy or Jessie

 NENG core wallet can be compiled in Debian 7 (wheezy) or Debian 8 (jessie).
 The dependencies are actually mostly same as Ubuntu 16.04 except for berkley DB shown below.
 Please check out the android arm subfolder for more information on debian platform on library dependencies compiling and installation.

 ```
+sudo apt-get -y install qt4-default

 cd /opt
 wget http://download.oracle.com/berkeley-db/db-4.8.30.NC.tar.gz
 tar xvfz db-4.8.30.NC.tar.gz